-'Ballistic Blocks' Shooting From Kilauea's Crater, USGS Says
+Ash Cloud And 'Ballistic Blocks' Shot From Kilauea's Crater, USGS Says

+Experts advised those downwind to seal windows and doors, and if unable to avoid going outside to cover noses and mouths with a mask or cloth.

+USGS says the crater could continue to produce more emissions reaching as high as 12,000 feet.

-"Ballistic blocks" shot from Kilauea's Halemaumau crater Wednesday, according to the U.S. Geological Survey, which says it is the first time such an event has been seen at the Hawaiian volcano in nearly a century.
+A day earlier, "ballistic blocks" shot from Kilauea's same crater, according to USGS, which says it is the first time such an event has been seen at the Hawaiian volcano in nearly a century.

 "This morning dense ballistic blocks up to 60 cm (2 feet) across were found in the parking lot a few hundred yards from Halemaumau," USGS wrote in an advisory on Wednesday.
 "These reflect the most energetic explosions yet observed and could reflect the onset of steam-driven explosive activity."